Baxter State Park, Maine

 Check out Sandy Stream Pond in the early morning, and you might see several around the pond.

-You'll need reservations to stay in the park overnight, and you will need to mail in your requests to headquarters in early January to have the best chance of getting your first choices.
+You'll need reservations to stay in the park overnight.
+Baxter now uses online reservations, and the reservation system opens at 6:00 am EST on the morning of the four-month window.
 We used to always book two four-day weekends, one nearest the solstice and/or full moon in June, and the other nearest the full moon and peak fall colors in September.

 The year I hiked the 200 mile Long Trail in Vermont, I decided to head up to Baxter for two weeks afterwards.
 Those two weeks were wonderful, and I was able to hike all the trails and peaks I had ever dreamed of.
 I climbed Kahtadin three times from three different trails, plus all of the other high peaks!
 One of the climbs was up the AT, along the final 5 miles of the 2000-mile Appalachian Trail.
 Sure enough, I encountered six different thru-hikers finishing up their journey.
 We shared tears and hugs and champagne and lunch at the summit.
 It was a magical day!
 Someday I'd love to do that 6-month hike!